tpwo/pyzet/README.md

     tox -e coverage    # pytest with test coverage tox -e pre-commit  # run pre-commit checks on all files

+## Building

+    tox                  # runs all tox envs making sure tests pass pyproject-build      # builds both the wheel and source dist twine check dist/*   # checks if the build isn't completely broken twine upload dist/*  # asks for username and password

+It's best to use token (`__token__` as username) for the last command.

 ## Inspiration and further reading

 The biggest inspiration for this project was Rob Muhlestein